 2. Capital Campaigns

-On the other hand, capital campaigns are often used by healthcare facilities to raise money for specific programs, pieces of equipment, or facility renovations.
+On the other hand, capital campaigns are often used by healthcare facilities to raise large sums of money for specific programs, pieces of equipment, or facility renovations.
+These campaigns are often large-scale and usually span multiple years to raise all of the funds.

 Capital campaigns rely on several factors for success like: